 The desire was to get allowance to enter and take place in the white man-male-machine.
 The vehicle that is risking, now somewhat known globally, to permanently drive itself down the marshes.
 The glaciers of Himalaya are melting, and so are the ices of Arctic.
 Climate scenes give the image of rupturing coasts; cities, villages falling under the sea surface; storms, draughts, algae blooming.
 Degrees of climate heat that cannot be stopped, parts of a machine that has already combusted; forget under two degrees heightened temperature.
 The fossil fuel depletion of the machine from the 1960’s and onward cannot be retracted.

 If they get paid at all, that is.
-Globally, the category of women and girls is an underclass, women and girls often being exacted unpaid services to surrounding men: as a wife slave in bed and in the kitchen, alternately as a sex slave lured by assurances of a job as a house maid in the North.
+Globally, the category of women and girls is an underclass, women and girls often being exacted unpaid services to surrounding men; as a wife slave in bed and in the kitchen, alternately as a sex slave lured by assurances of a job as a house maid in the North.
 Women make up the majority performing the world’s most physically heavy work, executing three fourth of all unpaid work.
-Given that women survive, that is.
-The UN estimates that since a girl may be considered less valuable, and expensive to marry, one hundred million girls are aborted or die from starvation or lack of basic medicine.
+Given that women survive.
+The UN estimates that since a girl may be considered less valuable, and expensive, due to the dowry tradition, one hundred million girls are aborted or die from starvation or lack of basic medicine.

 Yes, the gender marked social catastrophe was, as we know, already here, for every feminist to pay attention to long before the climate crisis caused Western sympathy and so clearly gave witness to dismal allocation politics internationally, nationally, and household wise.
 And dismal allocation environmentally and resource-wise.
 We ought never forget how Elin Wägner, Rosa Mayreder and many other feminists in the early 20th century analysed with pretensions for humanity but were wrongly dismissed by their subsequent feminist colleagues as simple binary feminists.